 Gloria first traveled to Uganda in 2006.
 She has returned every year since.

-Eddie divides his time between working for the Department of the Treasury and being a community volunteer.
+Eddie recently retired from the Department of the Treasury.
 He served as interim executive director of Jewish Family Services of Greater Kansas City from 2006-2007.
 Until 2004, he was a senior executive with H&R Block where he was employed for 29 years.
 He has served on the boards of numerous not-for-profit organizations including The Myasthenia Gravis Foundation, The Jewish Community Foundation, and Harvesters.

 Eddie visited the orphanage in 2009.